JuJu2181/Laravel_Ecommerce/my_notes.md

 # for using different langaugaes we use the file in resources/lang/ by default en is for english similarly we can use np for nepali.

 Route service provider is the modern way of using routes

+# task to create a multi level,category and complete category